Sadeqsoli/The-Pashekosh/README.md

 # The Pashekosh

 **The Pashekosh** is a captivating 2D game designed primarily for Persian players.
-It offers an engaging gameplay experience on mobile platforms such as Android and iOS, and is also ready for deployment on various other platforms, including Windows, Linux, macOS, and WebGL.
+It offers an engaging gameplay experience on mobile platforms such as Android and iOS and is also ready for deployment on various other platforms including Windows, Linux, macOS, and WebGL.

 ## Table of Contents